ADHD and Sleep

 Raise your hand if you’re a huge fan of sleep. [raises hand wildly] I have always valued sleep and have a history of being pretty militant about bedtimes and sleep.

-I recently did an informal poll on my Facebook page, asking parents when they put their 12-year-old to be, based on wakeup times.
-I was floored at how late some kids stay up!
+I recently did an informal poll on my Facebook page, asking parents when they put their 12-year-old to bed based on wake-up times.

-Since Autism Spectrum Disorder (ASD) is a life-long neurologic condition, this is something I wish the medical community took more seriously.
+Since Autism Spectrum Disorder (ASD) is a lifelong neurologic condition, this is something I wish the medical community took more seriously.

-Lack of adequate sleep has been linked to everything from obesity, diabetes, heart disease and more.
+Lack of adequate sleep has been linked to everything from obesity, diabetes, heart disease, and more.

 Sleep has so many health benefits, including:

-- Reduce inflammation which can lead to cancer
+- Reduce inflammation, which can lead to cancer.

 - Improve memory